trstovall/arka/README.md

       block_period: 60 * 1000                   # Target period in ms between blocks
       block_expiry: 2 ** 40                     # forget transactions past expiration (~35 years, in ms)
       work_ratio: 0.5                           # proportion of reward from work payments vs. blocks
-      work_expiry: 0                            # max age of transactions allowed to be referenced by work entries

     # exists only to prove a previous block.worker attempted double spend
     challenge: